dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## Internet

 - A stable connectivity to internet is required during installation to download the software parcels from the public Cloudera repository.

+## External Firewall

+- Refer [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-ports.html) to configure the necessary network ports in the external firewall to allow access to the CDP Private Cloud cluster.

 ---